 Previously, I completed my PhD on “Delusions and Belief Formation: A Cognitive Neuropsychiatric Approach” at Cardiff University with Profs Haydn Ellis and Peter Halligan.

-I completed my clinical doctorate at the Institute of Psychiatry, King’s College London with a thesis entitled “Neuropsychology and Perfusion Neuroimaging of Dissociation: Implications for Models of Psychopathology” with Dr Quinton Deeley.
+I completed my clinical doctorate (DClinPsy) at the Institute of Psychiatry, King’s College London with a thesis entitled “Neuropsychology and Perfusion Neuroimaging of Dissociation: Implications for Models of Psychopathology” with Dr Quinton Deeley.

 In terms of clinical services, I have worked in acute and community neurorehabilitation (UK), inpatient neuropsychiatry (Colombia), community and emergency mental health (Colombia), inpatient behavioural disorders and mental health in autism (UK) and outpatient psychosis services (UK).